WhyiMicro/custom-css/README.md

 + [03.08.22] Fixed UserPopout-Border.css to work again
 + [04.08.22] Fixed UserPopout-Border.css so popout is interactable
 + [22.08.22] Added Nitro Store to Hide-Elements.css and removed some unnecessary classes
++ [24.08.22] Added BD-Settings-On-Top.css, which puts all the better discord settings at the top.